-Shiny black rustically fired traditional clay copal incense burner from Puebla, roll of charcoal discs and 1/2 oz. of Mexican copal resin incense.
+Shiny black rustically fired traditional clay copal incense burner from Puebla, Mexico.
 Approx 6 1/2" tall.
-A2012 $25 / set
+A2012 $16 each

 On home ofrendas, it's quite common to find candle holders burning handmade candles round the clock to welcome the returning spirits.
 The candle holders represent the style of pottery made in a village.
 The green glazed candle holders is traditional to Michoacan.
 Below, the skeleton bands are from north of Mexico City.
 The double-glazed Izucar candle holders are from Puebla.

 Metepec Tree-of-Life Candelabras

 Wonderful skeleton painted clay candle holders for your altar to celebrate Day of the Dead.
 Mexico.

 Skeleton Band & Muertos Ofrenda candelabras (top row).

 Solo musico, Skeleton Musico Trio & Two Skeleton musicos (middle row).